arkhash0309/Forex-Insight/README.md

 # currency-predict
-Predicting the currency echange rates with respect to Sri Lankan rupees.
+Predicting the currency exchange rates with respect to Sri Lankan rupees.